momentumlearn/course/phase3-be/file-and-image-upload.md

 topic: Python
 category: phase3-be
 parent: Phase 3 Back End
-nav_order: 10
+nav_order: 11
-published: true
+published: false
 ---

-## Objectives
+## 🎯 Objectives

 - How to upload files with Django & DRF
 - How to configure storage for production uploads

-## 🎯 Continue the Collaborative Project
+## 🏗️ Wrapping up this Project

 Your documentation should be done and delivered to the front end by now.
 For an example of what your documentation should look like, see the README for the DRF Library example.

+Make sure to check your permissions and validations.
+Your model fields should not allow the creation of records with null fields that are crucial for the functioning of your app, for instance.

-👉 If your project does not yet meet minimum requirements, you should aim for meeting them **by midweek**.
+👉 If your project does not yet meet minimum requirements, you should aim for meeting them **by the end of the day tomorrow**.

-## 📁 Handling requests that include attached files
+## 📎 Handling requests that include attached files

-#### Using Insomnia
+### Using Insomnia

 - Select the right HTTP method for your endpoint.
 - Choose binary file attachment from the body menu (where you normally put the body of a request)